MicheleCotrufo/pdf2doi/README.md

 ## Description
-Automatically associating a DOI or other identifiers (e.g. arXiv) to a pdf file can be either a very easy or a very difficult (something nearly impossible) task, depening on how much care was placed in crafting the file.
+Automatically associating a DOI or other identifiers (e.g. arXiv) to a pdf file can be either a very easy or a very difficult (something nearly impossible) task, depending on how much care was placed in crafting the file.

 The ```pdf2doi``` library applies sequentially different methods (starting from the simpler one) until a valid identifier is found and validated.
 Specifically, for a given .pdf file it will, in order,